Krzysztonek/Krzysztonek/README.md

 - 👋 Hi, I’m @Krzysztonek

-- 👀 I’m interested in IoT
+- 👀 I’m interested in IoT technologies in common

-- 🌱 Currently exploring Home Assistant
+- 🌱 Currently exploring Home Assistant, even trying to write some own HACS repos

 - 💞️ Looking for collaboration with HA users

-- 📫 How to reach me ...
+- 📫 How to reach me?
+Just post a message...

 <!---
 Krzysztonek/Krzysztonek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.